-Projects Abroad works alongside Moratuwa (MOH), a medical health organisation that falls under the Preventive Health Sector of the Regional Director of Health Services (RDHS) in Colombo.
-MOH was established in the early 1950s and offers maternal and child health services, including a training centre for midwives.
-There are five full-time doctors and three nursing sisters who cover work at 17 clinics.
+In Sri Lanka, we work alongside a government healthcare organisation that falls under the Preventive Health Sector of the Regional Director of Health Services (RDHS) in Colombo.
+The organisation offers maternal and child health services, including a training centre for midwives.
+There are 5 full time doctors and 3 nursing sisters who cover work at 17 clinics.

 Volunteers on the Public Health placement will spend most of their time on the following activities:

 - Assisting doctors and staff at the centres, where they will help mothers fill out their child’s health development record

 - Assisting public health midwives during field and house-to-house visits.

 - Assisting the public health inspector on government school visits during medical inspections.

 - Participating in medical outreaches.
 This involves taking vital signs, checking blood pressure and blood sugar levels, and observing consultations.